$\beta$-density function on the class group of projective toric varieties: Introduction

 converges uniformly to a compactly supported continuous (except possibly on a finite set) function $g_{R, {\bf m}}$ such that $\int_{0}^{\infty}g_{R, {\bf m}}(x)dx=\beta(R, {\bf m})$}.
 It was shown that the $\beta$-density function $g_{R, {\bf m}}$ at $\lambda$ is expressible in terms of the relative volume of the $\{z=\lambda\}$ slice of the boundary, $\partial(\sP_D)$, of $\sP_D$ (stated in this paper as Theorem \ref{thbeta}).

-In regard to Theorem \ref{thbeta}, one would like to ask whether there exists the notion of $\beta$-density function (with respect to the homogeneous maximal ideal ${\bf m}$) for all finitely generated non-negatively graded $R$-module $M$ which refines the invariant $\beta(M, {\bf m})$.
-In this paper we answer this question affirmatively for monomial divisorial prime ideals of $R$ of height one.
-Using this result, we describe the value of the function $\tau_{\bf m}:[0, \infty)\longto \R$ map for these ideals.
-This gives a complete description of the homomorphism $\tau=\tau_{\bf m}$ since the class group of $R$ is generated by its monomial divisorial prime ideals of height one.
+In regard to Theorem \ref{thbeta}, one would like to ask whether there exists the notion of $\beta$-density function (with respect to the homogeneous maximal ideal ${\bf m}$) for all finitely generated non-negatively graded $R$-modules $M$ which refines the invariant $\beta(M, {\bf m})$.
+In this paper we answer this question affirmatively for monomial prime ideals of $R$ of height one.
+Using this result, we define a `$\tau$-density function' $\alpha_{I, \bf m}:[0, \infty)\longto \R$ for these ideals which describe the value of the function $\tau_{\bf m}:[0, \infty)\longto \R$ for these ideals via a simple integral formula, i.e., $\int_{0}^{\infty}\alpha_{I, {\bf m}}(x)dx=\tau_{\bf m}(I)$.
+This gives a complete description of the homomorphism $\tau=\tau_{\bf m}$ since the class group of $R$ is generated by its monomial prime ideals of height one.